jimmycgz/iac-infrastructure-as-code/README.md

   Resolution: run it in "null_resource" and use uuid as trigger.

-  Issue found: can't bootstrap by neither remote-exec or run a .sh file in the new instance,
+  Issue found: can't bootstrap by neither remote-exec or run a .sh file in the new instance.

   Resolution: Step 4.3> [DONE!]
 Use my own AMI with the API pre-configured, then user Terraform remote-exec to update the ip address of API3-GCP into the Json config file of API1-AWS.

-  Step 4.4> try ansible for config manangement as below step.
+  Issue found: how to add a quate (") to a txt file by echo in Terraform? like  command="echo "IP_add=": >IP.txt",
+  Resolution: use the combination of (\") and (') like command="echo ' \"IP_add=\":' >IP.txt",

+  Issue found: Can't associate one IGW to multiple subnets, Terraform seems only associate it to the last one in resource IGW_asso

+  ** Step [WIP] 4.4 Change API2 (GCP) to API3-GCP, correc the display name in API-AWS code.
+    Sep 29th: have created 3 folders in Repo API-DEMO, just need to futher tailor the code accordingly.

-  ** Step 4.4> [WIP] Use ansible to deploy API web service for API1-AWS, API2-AWS and connect to API3-GCP.
+  ** Step 4.5> [WIP] Use ansible to deploy API web service for API1-AWS, API2-AWS and connect to API3-GCP.

   * Further Step > [To Do] try use Terraform template .tpl to update the ip into the config file. or use File provisioner.